DeRooDirk/SassChallenge/README.md

 styles.scss file

+@use 'base';

-@use 'base';  (use things out of basescss file )
+use things out of basescss file for bg color in file basescss take the primary color and change it to white in this case.

 .inverse {
-  background-color: base.$primary-color; ( for bg color in file base scss take the primary color
-                                          and change it to white in this case )
+  background-color: base.$primary-color;
   color: white;
 }